John D. Ferry

 John Douglass Ferry (May 4, 1912 – October 18, 2002) was a Canadian-born American chemist and biochemist noted for development of surgical products from blood plasma and for studies of the chemistry of large molecules.
 Along with Williams and Landel, Ferry co-authored the work on time-temperature superposition in which the now famous WLF equation first appeared.
 The National Academy of Sciences called Ferry "a towering figure in polymer science".
 The University of Wisconsin said that he was "undoubtedly the most widely recognized research pioneer in the study of motional dynamics in macromolecular systems by viscoelastic techniques".

 Education

 Ferry was born in Dawson City, Yukon Territory, Canada, and attended a one-room school in Murray, Idaho.
 At age 19, Ferry received his bachelor of arts degree at Stanford University in 1932.
 Three years later, he received his Ph.D at Stanford and became a research assistant at Stanford's Hopkins Marine Station.

 Career

 In 1937, Ferry was an instructor of biochemical sciences at Harvard University.
 He was also a Junior Fellow of the Society of Fellows at Harvard.

 He became an assistant professor in the Department of Chemistry of the University of Wisconsin–Madison in 1946 and was made a full professor the following year.
+He continued teaching there until his retirement in 1982.
 Ferry was chairman of the Department of Chemistry at University of Wisconsin–Madison from 1959 to 1967.
 He was a founding member of the Rheology Research Center at Wisconsin.
 In 1973 Ferry was a Farrington Daniels Research Professor.